amazon-archives/sql-odbc/docs/dev/Installation_and_setup.md

 The Open Database Connectivity (ODBC) driver lets you integrate Open Distro for Elasticsearch with your favorite business intelligence (BI) applications.

 The driver is currently supported for MacOS and Windows platform.
-The lastest version of driver is compatibel with ODBC 3.51 specification.
+The lastest version of driver is compatible with ODBC 3.51 specification.

 ## Driver Installation